osrf/gazebo_tutorials/haptix_world_sim_api/tutorial.md

 # Overview
 This tutorial demonstrates building a custom world using SDF.
-And provide a simple example on how to sense object interaction and manipulate object color using the simulation world API.
+It also provides a simple example on how to sense object interactions and manipulate object color using the simulation world API.

 We assume that you have already completed the